How much is your car worth?

 The design of the Audi A6 amounts to more than styling.
 The A6 has an aerodynamic coefficient of drag of .29 Cd.
 That is lower than the C-Class Sedan (.3 to .32) and many sports cars.
 A more efficient exterior helps keep the interior quieter and helps the A6 get better fuel mileage.

 The A6 has .9 inches more front headroom, 2.5 inches more front shoulder room, 1 inch more rear headroom, 2.2 inches more rear legroom and 1.5 inches more rear shoulder room than the C-Class Sedan.

 The A6 has a much larger trunk than the C-Class Sedan (13.7 vs. 12.6 cubic feet).

 The A6 has a 3500 lbs. towing capacity.
 The C-Class Sedan has no towing capacity.

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than Mercedes.
 J.D.
 Power ranks Audi third in service department satisfaction.
 With a 3% lower rating, Mercedes is ranked 6th.

 In poor weather, headlights can lose their effectiveness as grime builds up on their lenses.
 This can reduce visibility without the driver realizing.
-The A6 offers available headlight washers to keep headlight output high.
+The A6 Premium Plus/Prestige has standard headlight washers to keep headlight output high.
 The C-Class Sedan doesn’t offer headlight washers.